 Easy Transfer of Ownership

 Ownership in a corporation is typically easy to transfer.
 In the case of a public company, the shares (instruments of ownership) are freely transferrable.
-In the case of a private company, however, it is comparatively difficult to transfer shares as there are some restrictions.
+However, in the case of a private company, it is comparatively difficult to transfer shares as there are some restrictions.

 A corporate form of business organization is considered more stable than other forms of business organization.
 Also, when you set up a corporation, you can attract top talent in the market to grow your business rapidly.
 Hence, a corporation conveys the credibility of your business to suppliers, customers are other stakeholders of the business.